vedi/knowledge-base/src/documents/unity/grow/GrowUltimate_GettingStarted.html.md

 ## Overview

-GrowUltimate is the most fully featuredof all bundles that connects you to GROW, SOOMLA's flagship, community-driven ,data network.
+GrowUltimate is the most fully featured of all bundles that connects you to GROW, SOOMLA's flagship, community-driven ,data network.
 Mobile game studios can take advantage of the different GROW products in order to get valuable insights about their games' performance and increase retention and monetization.
 [Read more...](/unity/grow/Grow_About)

 GrowUltimate includes: